-The sanctioned limit is the total exposure that a bank can take on a particular client for facilities like cash credit, overdraft, export packing credit, non-funded exposures etc. On the other hand, drawing power refers to the amount calculated based on primary security less margin as on a particular date.
+The sanctioned limit is the total exposure that a bank can take on a particular client for facilities like cash credit, overdraft, export packing credit, non-funded exposures, etc. On the other hand, drawing power refers to the amount calculated based on primary security less margin on a particular date.
 It is an amount that the client can use for a particular period from the sanctioned limit.

 Differences between Drawing Power and Sanctioned Limit

 Let us now look at the differences between drawing power v/s sanctioned limit that distinguishes them from each other: